mariacmartins/circ-enviropredict/README.md

 Find out if a circRNA is potentially involved in some type of abiotic stress using its biological sequence.

-*Note: for now, the tool is only predicting potential involvement in drought stress.*

 **Web application developed with Streamlit.**

 ### Running circ-EnviroPredict locally (Setup):